 1.5.
 Natural Ingredients in Desserts

 Along with the traditional desserts of Singapore, many new ones are popping up with a host of desserts featuring natural ingredients.
 Healthy desserts are another popular dessert trend, increasingly gaining popularity.
 The coming in of such diversified desserts are undoubtedly contributing to the food evolution in Singapore.

 F&B experts are predicting that the availability of healthy items on children’s menus will only increase allowing kids to explore new flavors.
 The kid’s menu is expected to incorporate more global flavors, from the Mediterranean to West African, unlike what most would assume.

-The concept of open kitchens attracts customers as it induces a sense of transparency in their operations, and thereby an undue bond between the customers and a restaurant.
+The concept of open kitchens attracts customers as it induces a sense of transparency in their operations, and thereby an undue bond between the customers and the restaurant.

 “More and more, people want to see how their food is being made.
 They want to feel like they’re a part of the experience, not just tucked away having their food magically brought to them,” Allan Sherwin, a professor of Culinary Management at Michigan State University says.

-In the era of sustainability, restaurants of Singapore are becoming increasingly particular about the waste produced at their workplaces.
-Zero waste trend is definitely around the corner, and restaurateurs are thinking of creative ways to reuse and recycle.
+In the era of sustainability, restaurants in Singapore are becoming increasingly particular about the waste produced at their workplaces.
+Zero zero-waste trend is definitely around the corner, and restaurateurs are thinking of creative ways to reuse and recycle.